i-dot-ai/consult-evaluation/README.md

 # Consult Evaluation

 ## About this project
-This is the evaluation for Consult -
+This is the evaluation for Consult - our product to analyse government consultations using AI: https://github.com/i-dot-ai/consultation-analyser/.

 ## Setup